Presidential Adviser's AI 'Dividend' Post Sparks $4.6 Trillion Won Market Swing, Forcing Lee's Clarification

 What sparked the market swings

 The market reaction reflected deep uncertainty about whether the proposal would ever become law, and if so, how it would reshape corporate tax burdens.
 Korean stocks have become increasingly sensitive to AI-related policy signals, with the sector now dominating benchmark indices after months of explosive gains.
+That sensitivity became even more apparent when President Lee Jae Myung stepped in to clarify the remarks the following day.

 Who proposed the dividend and why now